jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-139.md

 - its lumps are too thick and solid to be moved intact by heat
 - the fragments of each lump are too tightly packed to be easily extruded from their places.

 However, it softens because all its particles are shaken by heat.

 Later, if it cools slowly, it does not regain its previous hardness, rigidity, or fragility but becomes flexible like softer iron.

 For, in cooling in this way, the angular and brittle fragments, which were pushed outwards from the surfaces of the lumps by the heat's force towards their inner parts, emerge and intertwine with each other like very small hooks, connecting one lump to another.

+This means that:
-This means that these fragments are not as tightly compacted in their lumps, and the lumps are not as closely adhered to each other through direct contact but rather tied together by small hooks or links.
+- these fragments are not as tightly compacted in their lumps
+- the lumps are not as closely fused to each other through direct contact but rather tied together by small hooks or links.

-Therefore, steel turns out not to be very hard, rigid, or fragile, but rather soft and flexible.
-In this respect, it does not differ from common iron, except that when steel is heated again and then quickly cooled, its previous hardness and rigidity are restored, unlike iron, at least to that extent.
+Therefore, steel turns out to be not very hard, rigid, or fragile, but rather soft and flexible.

+It does not differ from common iron, except that when steel is heated again and then quickly cooled, its previous hardness and rigidity are restored, unlike iron, at least to that extent.

-The reason is that the fragments in steel are not far from the position most suitable for maximum hardness, and they can easily resume that position through the force of heat and retain it in the fastest cooling.
+This is because the fragments in steel are not far from the position most suitable for maximum hardness, and they can easily resume that position through the force of heat and retain it in the fastest cooling.

 However, in iron, they have never had such a position and never regain it.

-Indeed, to rapidly cool hot steel, it is usually immersed in water or other cold liquids, while it is slowly cooled in oil or other greases.
+To rapidly cool hot steel, it is usually immersed in water or other cold liquids, while it is slowly cooled in oil or other greases.

-Because, the harder and more rigid, the more fragile it becomes.
+In this way, the harder and more rigid, the more fragile it becomes.

 For example, swords, saws, files, or other tools made from it should not always be quenched in the coldest liquids, but in temperate ones, depending on each of these tools, whether fragility is to be avoided more or less than hardness is desired.

 Therefore, when it is immersed in certain liquids, it is rightly said to be tempered.

 ### 144. The difference between the channels of a magnet, steel, and iron.

-As for the channels suitable for receiving striped particles, it is clear from what has been said that there should be many in both steel and iron.
+There are many channels in both steel and iron suitable for receiving striated particles.

-Also, the channels in steel should be more intact and perfect, with the extremities of the branches protruding in their spirals when once bent in one direction, not as easily bending in the opposite direction as they do in a magnet.
+The channels in steel are more intact and perfect.
+- The extremities of the branches protruding in their spirals when once bent in one direction are not as easily bending in the opposite direction as they do in a magnet.

-Furthermore, all these channels, not in steel or other iron as in a magnet, should be turned towards the South and the North, making their openings suitable for receiving striped particles from the South in one direction and suitable for receiving others from the North in the opposite direction.
+All these channels, not in steel or other iron as in a magnet, should be turned towards the South and the North.
+This makes their openings suitable for receiving striated particles from the South in one direction and suitable for receiving others from the North in the opposite direction.

 However, the arrangement of these channels should be variable and uncertain because it is disturbed by the agitation of fire.

-And in the very short interval during which this agitation is stopped by cold, only as many of these channels can be turned towards the South and the North as the striped particles coming from the Earth's poles are seeking a path through them at that time.
+In the very short interval during which this agitation is stopped by cold, only as many of these channels can be turned towards the South and the North as the striped particles coming from the Earth's poles are seeking a path through them at that time.

-Because these striped particles do not correspond in number to all the channels in iron, all iron does receive some magnetic force from the position it had with respect to the Earth's parts when it last cooled, or even from where it remained immobile for a long time, if it has remained immobile for a long time in the same position.
+These striated particles do not correspond in number to all the channels in iron.

+Therefore, all iron does receive some magnetic force from the position it had with respect to the Earth's parts when it last cooled, or even from where it remained immobile for a long time, if it has remained immobile for a long time in the same position.

 However, due to the number of channels it contains, it can still have more.